 5.2.8a Any Cell Selection state for NB-IoT

 In this state, the UE shall attempt to find a suitable cell of any PLMN to camp on and searching first for a high quality cell, as defined in clause 5.1.2.2.
-If the cell selection process fails to find a suitable cell after a complete scan of all RATs and all frequency bands supported by the UE and the UE is capable of PWS reception, the UE shall attempt to find an acceptable cell of any PLMN to camp on in current RAT and searching first for a high quality cell, as defined in clause 5.1.2.2.
+If the cell selection process fails to find a suitable cell after a complete scan all frequency bands supported by the UE and the UE is capable of PWS reception, the UE shall attempt to find an acceptable cell of any PLMN to camp on and searching first for a high quality cell, as defined in clause 5.1.2.2.

+The PWS capable UE, which is not camped on any cell, shall stay in this state until a suitable cell or an acceptable cell is found.
 The UE not capable of PWS reception, which is not camped on any cell, shall stay in this state until a suitable cell is found.